 For the second time this week, I find myself wondering more about my reaction to a story, than to the story itself.

-Dan Chaon wrote a favorite story of mine (“To Psychic Underworld”, originally published in Tin House #46, now available online via that “From the Vault” feature of the TH blog).
+Dan Chaon wrote a favorite story of mine (“To Psychic Underworld”, Tin House #46).
 I was drawn to the oddball Critter and his searching for connection.
 This current story also features an oddball in the character of Rusty, and he too is desperately searching for a connection following the death of his parents in a house fire (which he is under suspicion of starting); but I was too creeped out by the ominous threat looming over Joseph to care much about Rusty.
 That’s one.
 I was also disappointed by the resolution; it didn’t live up to the impending doom.
 That’s two.

 One?
 Two?
 One, two what?
 One, two weird reactions I wish I hadn’t had.
 But I did, so I need to examine them and see what’s going on.